 The vestibular system is one of the key elements in how the body balances itself.
 When something is wrong with this system, the results can be vertigo, loss of balance, and even a fall that could lead to serious injury.
-How common are vestibular problems such as vertigo?
+How common are vestibular problems?
 What are the underlying conditions that cause vertigo?
 Is there any way to find natural relief?
 Here are some shocking facts related to vertigo.

 Vestibular Problems Are Among the Most Common Health Ailments

 Once a person hits 40, the risk of developing a vestibular problem increases exponentially.
 In fact, between 30 and 40% of people age 40 and over will experience vertigo.
 But don’t let this statistic fool you.
 Age alone is not the cause of it.

 Vertigo Is More than Just a Spinning Sensation